tidyverse/stringr/revdep/problems.md

     !
 Missing number, treated as zero.
     <to be read again>
                        {
-    l.612 \linewidth {
+    l.614 \linewidth {

     Error: processing vignette 'awesome_table_in_pdf.Rmd' failed with diagnostics: pandoc document conversion failed with error 43 Execution halted
     ```

-# knitr

-Version: 1.18

-## Newly broken

-*   checking dependencies in R code ...
+*   checking installed package size ...
 NOTE
     ```
-    Missing or unexported object: ‘stringr::perl’
+      installed size is  5.5Mb
+      sub-directories of 1Mb or more:
+        doc   5.3Mb
     ```

 # kokudosuuchi

-Version: 0.4.1
+Version: 0.4.2

 ## In both

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespace in Imports field not imported from: ‘stringi’ All declared Imports should be used.
-    ```

 *   checking data for non-ASCII characters ...
 NOTE
     ```